Momentum Tracking: Momentum Acceleration for Decentralized Deep Learning on Heterogeneous Data

-The methods with momentum acceleration were originally proposed by \citet{polyk1941some}, and SGD with momentum acceleration (SGDm) has achieved successful results in training neural networks \citep{simonyanZ2014very,he2016deep,Wang2020escaping}.
-In decentralized learning, a straightforward approach to using the momentum is DSGD with momentum acceleration (DSGDm) \citep{gao2020periodic}.
+The methods with momentum were originally proposed by \citet{polyk1941some}, and SGD with momentum (SGDm) has achieved successful results in training neural networks \citep{simonyanZ2014very,he2016deep,Wang2020escaping}.
+In decentralized learning, a straightforward approach to using the momentum is DSGD with momentum (DSGDm) \citep{gao2020periodic}.
 The update rules of DSGDm are defined as follows:

 where $\vu_i$ is the local momentum of node $i$ and $\beta \in [0, 1)$ is a momentum coefficient.
 In addition, several variants of DSGDm were studied by \citet{yu2019linear,assran2019stochstic,Wang2020SlowMo,singh2021communication}.
-When the data distributions held by each node are statistically homogeneous, DSGDm works well and can improve the performance as well as SGDm.
+When the data distributions held by each node are statistically homogeneous, DSGDm works well and can improve accuracy as well as SGDm.
 However, when the data distributions are statistically heterogeneous, DSGDm leads to poorer performance than DSGD.
 This is because when the data distributions held by each node are statistically heterogeneous (i.e., $\nabla f_i$ varies significantly across nodes), the difference in the updated value of the model parameter across the nodes (i.e., $\eta \vu_i$) is amplified by the momentum \citep{lin21quasi}.

-To address this issue, \citet{yuan202decentlam} and \citet{lin21quasi} proposed methods to modify the update rules of the momentum in DSGDm, called DecentLaM and QG-DSGDm, respectively.
+To address this issue, \citet{yuan202decentlam} and \citet{lin21quasi} proposed methods to modify the update rules of the momentum in DSGDm such that the momentum of each node has close values, which are called DecentLaM and QG-DSGDm, respectively.
 They further experimentally demonstrated that these methods are more robust to data heterogeneity than DSGDm.
-However, their convergence rates have been shown to still depend on data heterogeneity and decrease when the data distributions are heterogeneous.
+However, their convergence rates have been shown to still depend on data heterogeneity and deteriorate when the data distributions are heterogeneous.